pippimotta/pippimotta/README.md

 - 🧠 I used to study Sociology and Transcutural studies in 3 countries.
 Focused on social movements, athropocene and Cyborg feminism.
 - 😺 But currently it is coding that helps me reclaim the sense of intergrity and the pleasure of learning.
-- 👀 I’m looking companions to study coding and data science together.
+- 👀 Recently working on algorithm and React
 - 🍂 How to reach me: lingyizh84@gmail.com

 <!---